Matty-El/urban-attiva/README.md

 The key business goals for developing the website are:

 -   To sell both own brand and established brand sports products to generate revenue for the company.
--   To promote the Urban Attiva brand through the website, blog and social media to establish brand recognition, reputation and loyalty.
+-   To promote the Urban Attiva brand through the website, blog, and social media to establish brand recognition, reputation, and loyalty.

 The key user goals for the website are: